NDAR/nda-tools/README.md

 ### [Step 1: Install Python 3](#step-1-install-python-3)

-nda-tools requires Python 3.
+nda-tools requires Python version 3.10 or later.
 Check if Python 3 is already installed:

 ```bash
 python --version
 ```

-- If this returns Python 3.x.x, you're good to go.
+- If this returns Python 3.10 or later, you're good to go.
   ![Python Version Number Returned](https://s3.amazonaws.com/nda.nih.gov/cms/prod/python-installed.PNG)
 - Python offers 2 kinds of distributions: version 2.x.x and version 3.x.x.
 If you have multiple versions of Python installed, `python --version` might return Python 2.x.x.
 You can run `python3 --version` to verify Python 3 exists on